eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 If the shield door is opened with the accelerator and/or transmitters armed, then the interlock system will trip and put them into a safe state.

 The AREA MONITORS section of the protocase shows the status of RADIATION, OXYGEN, and MICROWAVE area monitors.
-These lamps will turn red if any of the ionizing radiation, O :sub:`2`, or microwave monitors in the CXLS suite alarms.
+These lamps will turn red if any of the ionizing radiation, :math:`O_{2}`, or microwave monitors in the CXLS suite alarms.
 If any of these monitors alarm the corresponding lamp will turn red,  and then the interlock system will trip, and the accelerator will be put into an unarmed state.

 The ACCELERATOR section of the protocase is to be able to view and chaning the arming status of the accelerator and both transmitters.